AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Auto-Generate Commits with Copilot

-GitHub Copilot is Microsoft's flagship AI assistant.
-It seamlessly integrates with VScode and is capable of analyzing diffs (short for differences) in code versions to suggest appropriate commit messages.
+GitHub Copilot is Microsoft's flagship AI programming assistant.
+It seamlessly integrates with VSCode and is capable of analyzing diffs (short for differences) in code versions to suggest appropriate commit messages.
 It does this by comparing the content of staged files with the content of the most recent commit in a project's git repository.

 Generate Commit Messages with Copilot UI

-Stage file changes in your local git branch and then click the sparkle icon to generate a commit message.
+Click the sparkle icon to generate a commit message.

-Generate Commit Messages via Github Copilot CLI
+Generate Commit Messages via GitHub Copilot CLI

 If you prefer using the terminal instead of the source control user interface, do the following:

-First, install Github CLI with popular installation packages like Chocolatey (Windows) or Homebrew (macOS).
+First, install GitHub CLI with popular installation packages like Chocolatey (Windows) or Homebrew (macOS).

 For Windows

-$ choco install gh
+$ choco install ghFor macOS

-$ brew install gh
+$ brew install ghAuthenticate GitHub CLI.

-Go through the instructions and select the appropriate options.
-Crucially, copy the one-time code and enter it your browser.
+$ gh auth loginGo through the instructions and select the appropriate options.
+Crucially, copy the one-time code and enter it in your browser.

-You should now be able to use the sparkle icon in the terminal like this:
+$ gh extension install github/gh-copilot $ gh extension upgrade gh-copilotYou should now be able to use the sparkle icon in the terminal like this:

 If you find the above Copilot setup procedure inaccurate due to IDE differences, you might have to consult this guide for specific details regarding its integration in your IDE.